jessicaychen/jessicaychen.github.io/_pages/other.md

 {% include base_path %}

-I grew up drawing, and over the years, my love for capturing the essence of life has evolved into landscape photography on nature walks and drawing from inspiration.
+I grew up drawing, and over the years, my love for capturing the essence of life has evolved into landscape photography on nature walks and inspired drawings.
 You can check out some of my artwork here:
 - [Photography](https://photos.app.goo.gl/tAaBJyhz9UHkRSW79)
 - [Drawing](https://www.instagram.com/jessicaychen/)